fedor-rusak/svgGraphViewer/README.md

 SVG as main way to render things (WIP):
 * All starts from svg element that has predefined #id on a web-page
 * Then we have to do something with SVG elements like g, rect, text and normal text nodes
+* First we render path elements for edges.
+So that they are in background
+* Then we render nodes so they are in foreground

 ## History

+## 0.18
+- edge rendering
+- layouting approach improved
+- data preparation step for edges

 ## 0.17
 - layouting as a separate step